flutter/devtools/CONTRIBUTING.md

 You can also try running the app in the Flutter desktop embedder on linux or macos.

+*NOTE:* The Linux desktop version only works with the master branch of Flutter.
+Synch'ing to a the master branch of Flutter may fail with a runner version error.
+If this occurs run `flutter create .` from `devtools/packages/devtools_app`, re-generates files in the linux and macos directories.

 Depending on your OS, set up like this:
 - `flutter config --enable-macos-desktop`
 - `flutter config --enable-linux-desktop`